-Mr. Huang, aged 64, joined the Group in 2002, and is an Independent Non-executive Director of the Company.
+Mr. Huang, aged 65, joined the Group in 2002, and is an Independent Non-executive Director of the Company.
 Mr. Huang was an executive director and the deputy governor of China Everbright Bank, Head Office and was an executive director and the general manager of China Everbright Technology Limited.
 Mr. Huang holds a Diploma in Arts from Huazhong Normal University and in International Economics from Huadong Normal University and a certificate in International Economic Law from Xiamen University and in Advanced Management Programme from the Harvard Business School, USA.
-Mr. Huang is also an independent non-executive director of Burwill Holdings Limited and a non-executive director of China Fortune Investments (Holding) Limited, which are listed companies in Hong Kong.
-Mr. Huang was an independent director of Chongqing Road & Bridge Co.
-Limited, a company listed in Shanghai and an independent non-executive director of Symphony Holdings Limited, in the previous three years.
+Mr. Huang is also an executive director of Asia Investment Finance Group Limited, a non-executive director of Burwill Holdings Limited and a non-executive director of China Fortune Investments (Holding) Limited, which are listed companies in Hong Kong.
+Mr. Huang was an independent non-executive director of Symphony Holdings Limited in the previous three years.